F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/new_stack/README.md

 ## Supported instance types and hypervisors
-  - For a list of supported Azure instance types for this solutions, see the **Azure instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0/1.html#guid-71265d82-3a1a-43d2-bae5-892c184cc59b
+  - For a list of supported Azure instance types for this solution, see the [Azure instances for BIG-IP VE](http://clouddocs.f5.com/cloud/public/v1/azure/Azure_singleNIC.html#azure-instances-for-big-ip-ve.

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and Microsoft Azure, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.